 Adam S. Montefiore is a wine industry insider turned wine writer, who has contributed to the advance of Israeli wines for 35 years.
 He is the wine writer for the Jerusalem Post, partner in the Israel Wine Experience and CEO of Adam Montefiore Wine Consultancy.
-He was a founder member of the Academy of Wine Service in the UK, worked many years for Israeli wineries and became arguably the most visual champion of Israeli wine in the wider world.
-He has been referred to as ‘the ambassador of Israeli wines’ and ‘the English voice of Israeli wines.’
-He is author of The Wine Route of Israel and contributes to Hugh Johnson’s Pocket Wine Book & Jancis Robinson’s The Oxford Companion to Wine.
-He is a member of The Circle of Wine Writers.
+He was a founder member of the Academy of Wine Service in the UK.
+He then worked many years for Israeli wineries, established ‘Handcrafted Wines of Israel’ and became arguably the most visual champion of Israeli wine in the wider world.
+He is author of The Wine Route of Israel & Wines of Israel and contributes to Hugh Johnson’s Pocket Wine Book & Jancis Robinson’s The Oxford Companion to Wine.
+He has been referred to as ‘the English voice of Israeli wines’ and is a member of The Circle of Wine Writers.

 Adam Sebag Montefiore ( אדם ס. מונטיפיורי) was born in Kensington, London.
 He began his career in the drinks industry & wine trade with Bass Charrington, and became the wine manager of their hotel division.
 He studied wine at the WSET in London and was a founder & honorary member of The Academy of Wine Service.

 In 1989 he made aliyah and devoted himself to Israeli wine.
-He worked for both the Golan Heights Winery & Carmel for many years.
-At different times he was also involved with Galil Mountain, Tishbi, Yatir and Kerem Montefiore wineries.
+He worked with Yarden – Golan Heights Winery and Carmel – Yatir Winery, for many years.
 Early on, he introduced what was then a pioneering ‘wine by the glass’ campaign, improved the way wine lists were compiled and organized the first ever sommelier course.

 He initiated and implemented innovative projects such as the ‘Yarden Award for Wine Service’, still the major award for wine waiters in Israel, ‘Handcrafted Wines of Israel’, the first time wineries worked together to advance Brand Israel, and the ‘Carmel Center for Wine Culture’, a fusion of wine education and wine tourism.